Skip to main content

 - Check if latency is elevated across all endpoints or specific routes.

-- Determine if the issue is regional or global.
+- Determine if the issue is regional or global by checking error distribution by region.

 - Sample traces with high duration to identify bottlenecks.